 This article outlines the ins and outs of purchasing, selling, and using Delta 8 THC in New Hampshire.
 We'll walk you through the different laws.
+With Delta 8 being a form of legal THC, we'll also cover which types of THC are legal in the state of New Hampshire.
 If you're a resident or visitor to NH wondering if it's safe to purchase or use Delta 8 THC products there, keep reading!

 Yes, Delta 8 THC is legal in the State of New Hampshire.